-The task is constructed so as to be able to measure the output (collector) characteristic and transfer characteristic (current) characteristic, especially to determine current gain common emitter configuration β - Defined by equation (1).
-For those interested in the job will probably be extended in the future as well as the possibility of measuring the input transistor characteristic.
+The task is designed to be able to measure the output (collector) characteristic and the transfer (current) characteristic, in particular to determine the current gain of the common emitter configuration β – defined by equation (1).
+For those interested, the job is likely to be expanded in the future, as well as the possibility of measuring the input transistor characteristic.

-A way of measuring this role is based directly on the principle of a transistor.
-Second NPN transistor is connected in common emitter configuration (see Fig. 1).
-When connecting the transistor emitter is connected in the emitter junction forward biased and the collector in the reverse direction.
-Base circuit and the collector circuit have a common terminal of the transistor – emitter (hence the name: the circuit with common emitter).
+One way to measure this role is based directly on the principle of a transistor.
+A second NPN transistor is connected in a common emitter configuration (see Fig. 1).
+When connecting the transistor, the emitter in the emitter junction is biased forward and the collector in the reverse direction.
+The base circuit and the collector circuit have a common terminal of the transistor – emitter (hence the name: the common emitter circuit).

-In circuit transistor emitter can achieve maximum power gain in comparison with other activations transistor because there amplifies the voltage and current.
-Power amplification then can take values from 103 to 104.
-That is the reason why the circuit with common emitter is so often used.
+In circuit transistor emitter can achieve maximum power gain compared with other activations transistor because there amplifies the voltage and current.
+Power amplification can then take values from 103 to 104.
+That is why the common emitter circuit is so often used.

-Measurement of transistor characteristics is the measuring of the electric element called two-port.
-We measured the dependence of the input voltage UB and current IB (base circumference) and the dependence of voltage UCE and current IC on the output (collector circuit).
-Searched characteristic are determined by interaction between these variables – of course precisely specified under applicable definitions of transistor characteristics (eg. the necessity compliance with a constant voltage, etc.).
+Measurement of transistor characteristics is the measurement of the electrical element called two-port.
+We measure the dependence of input voltage UB and current IB (base circumference) and the dependence of voltage UCE and current IC on the output (collector circuit).
+Searched characteristics are determined by interaction between these variables – of course, precisely specified under applicable definitions of transistor characteristics (e.g. the necessity to maintain a constant voltage, etc.).

-It was used the bipolar transistor 2N3055 for this experiment.
-This transistor is quite often used as a power output stages of different amplifiers.
-These transistors and their characteristics are well documented thanks to it.
-It can therefore be acquired experimental the values compare well with the values of the catalog or data sheet.
-Furthermore, the limit parameters are far the maximum voltages and currents which can be achieved in this experiment, a remote – therefore there is no risk of damage to the transistor, and even in case that the remote experiment accidentally unchecked.
+The 2N3055 bipolar transistor was used for this experiment.
+This transistor is often used as a power output stage in various amplifiers.
+These transistors and their characteristics are well documented.
+It is therefore possible to experimentally obtain values that compare well with those in the catalog or datasheet.
+Furthermore, the limiting parameters are far the maximum voltages and currents that can be achieved in this experiment, a remote – therefore there is no risk of damage to the transistor, and even in case that the remote experiment accidentally unchecked.

-Transistor 2N3055 is connected to the experimental USB board K8055 (see Fig. 2).
-Voltage-based transistor is configured using the output of the first DA converter USB board K8055.
+The 2N3055 transistor is connected to the experimental USB board K8055 (see Figure 2).
+The voltage-based transistor is configured using the output of the first DA converter USB board K8055.
 The next DA output of the same experimental board serves as a variable source voltage for the collector circuit.
-This allows you adjusted the size of both the voltage on the known values.
-Both DA output of the USB board K8055 are boosted, the current for collector circuit is added from an external power supply.
+This allows you to adjust the size of both the voltage to the known values.
+Both DA outputs of the USB board K8055 are boosted, the current for the collector circuit is added from an external power supply.
 Conversely, for reading electrical values is a pair of inputs AD converters, which is also equipped with a USB experimental board.
-These ADCs are used as ampermeters for loading flowing currents in the two circuits and a voltmeter to determine the voltage between the collector and emitter UCE.
+These ADCs are used as amperemeters to load the currents flowing in the two circuits and as voltmeters to measure the voltage between the collector and emitter UCE.

-The control panel allows tasks using a pair of sliders (see below) to set the voltage at the base and collector.
-It is therefore also affected by the size and the size of the base-current voltage between the collector and ground, thereby enabling adjustment of voltage UCE between the emitter and collector.
-In retrospect, it is loaded on the control panel real size of electrical currents and voltages UCE (or Base voltage UB).
+The control panel allows a pair of sliders (see below) to be used to adjust the voltage at the base and collector.
+It is therefore also affected by the size and magnitude of the base current voltage between the collector and ground, thus allowing adjustment of voltage UCE between the emitter and collector.
+Subsequently, it is loaded on the control panel real size of electric currents and voltages UCE (or base voltage UB).

-The measured data are stored in a couple of different tables (each for one possible measurement of the characteristic).
-These series of values can be displayed in graph directly on the control panel, or can be individually saved as a CSV file and then subsequently processed in any spreadsheet.
+The measured data are stored in several different tables (each for one possible measurement of the characteristic).
+These series of values can be graphically displayed directly on the control panel, or individually saved as a CSV file and then processed in any spreadsheet program.

-This experiment is not equipped with a webcambecause in this experiment apparatus can not observe anything specific.
+This experiment is not equipped with a webcam because in this experiment the apparatus cannot observe anything specific.